Rural Alaska Students in One-Health Research

 Participate in the Sitka Whalefest

-Whalefest consists of dynamic science presentations, virtual discussion sessions, educational workshops and an ocean science quiz competition.
+Whalefest consists of dynamic science presentations, student discussion sessions, educational workshops and an ocean science quiz competition.

 Earn college credits

-Students will learn skills for college success, meet with current college students and receive personalized advising to develop their interests and achieve their goals.
+Students will learn skills for college success and receive personalized advising to develop their interests and achieve their goals.

-In addition, students will earn a total of 2-4 college credits through the University of Alaska Southeast.
-During the fall they take BIOL 175 Current Topics in Marine Research while attending the virtual Whalefest Symposium.
+In addition, students will earn college credits through the University of Alaska Southeast.
+During the fall, students travel to Sitka to take BIOL 175 Current Topics in Marine Research (1 credit) while attending the Whalefest Symposium.
 During the spring they will take BIOL 101 Introduction to Biological Research Techniques (1-3 credits) online in their home communities while doing research with local tribal mentors.